In What Circumstances Is A Wrongful Death Suit Filed?

 Wrongful death claims are based on tort law, which is an area of law focused on civil wrongs that cause some sort of injury to another.
-There are many circumstances under which one may file a wrongful death claim, but each time the petitioner is seeking to recover for their own losses as a result of the wrongful death.
+There are a number of circumstances that can lead to a wrongful death claim, but in essence, the petitioner is seeking to recover for his or her own losses as a result of the wrongful death.

 Generally, a wrongful death claim is brought by those who were close to the decedent and suffered financial losses as a result of the unlawful wrongful death.
 Wrongful death lawsuits are often filed when the decedent supported children, a spouse, and other close family members prior to their death.

 Arizona law specifically designates the individuals that can recover and file a wrongful death lawsuit.
-As a result, not every family member is eligible for recovery.
+Unfortunately, not every type of family member is eligible for recovery.
 Only children, parents, guardians, a surviving spouse, or a representative of the estate may file the claim.

 A wrongful death lawsuit can still be filed by the personal representative of the decedent’s estate to compensate beneficiaries of the estate for the cost of the medical care incurred by the decedent before they died.
 While compensation in a wrongful death claim never replaces the loved one lost, it recognizes the impact of the civil wrong on others beyond the deceased.